-The same goes for sending a nasty email.
+The same goes for sending a nasty email or text.
 Never send an email or text when you are angry.
 Write it if you must, but never hit send until you have time to cool down!

 6. Having a victim mentality will always keep you a victim.

 We are supposed to learn from the things that happen in our lives and move on.
 I'm not saying to forget the bad things, I'm saying don't let them define who you are.